Spacial/awesome-csirt/README.md

 - [MalwareWorld](https://malwareworld.com/): Check for Suspicious Domains and IPs.
 Repo: [MalwareWorld](https://github.com/carlospolop/MalwareWorld): System based on +500 blacklists and 5 external intelligences to detect internet potencially malicious hosts
 - [C2Matrix](https://www.thec2matrix.com/): The goal of this site is to point you to the best C2 framework for your needs based on your adversary emulation plan and the target environment
 - [LOLBITS](https://github.com/Kudaes/LOLBITS): C2 framework that uses Background Intelligent Transfer Service (BITS) as communication protocol and Direct Syscalls + Dinvoke for EDR user-mode hooking evasion.
+- [MalwareBazaar](https://bazaar.abuse.ch/): is a project from abuse.ch with the goal of sharing malware samples with the infosec community, AV vendors and threat intelligence providers.

 ### Ransomwares